Kiffhost/exalted-scripture-understanding/Rules Sidebars/Lunar Strangers Book/WITS CHARM CONCEPTS.md

 terrain, landscape, and biome through strange means, potentially changing its properties.
-Lunar Eclipse Technique (Essence 3; Silver-andGold Union): Temporarily borrow one of your Solar mate’s Intimacies to defend against social influence, gain Willpower from upholding it, use it with Charms, etc.
+Lunar Eclipse Technique (Essence 3; Silver-andGold Union): Temporarily borrow one of your Solar mate’s [[Intimacy|Intimacies]] to defend against social influence, gain Willpower from upholding it, use it with Charms, etc.
 Moon-Shrouds-Sun Unity (Essence 3; Lunar
-Eclipse Technique): Let your Solar mate borrow your Intimacies while you’re present.
+Eclipse Technique): Let your Solar mate borrow your [[Intimacy|Intimacies]] while you’re present.
 With Soul’s Eclipse Unity, the Lunar can sense when it could help her mate and use it from afar.
 Sagacious Beast Dominion (Essence 3;